Abuse or family violence in pregnancy

-Abuse or family violence in pregnancy is known to increase.
+Abuse or family violence is known to increase in pregnancy.
 It is important to have an understanding of what this is, what you can do and where you can go if you are experiencing abuse or violence in pregnancy.

-Family violence occurs when a person uses aggression, threats, intimidation or force to control a partner or former partner, or other vulnerable family member such as a child.
-It is mainly committed by men, aims to cause fear, and can happen to anyone, regardless of socio-economic position, age, culture or religion.
+Family violence occurs when a person uses aggression, threats, intimidation or force to control a partner or former partner, or other vulnerable family members, such as a child.
+It is mainly committed by men, aims to cause fear and can happen to anyone, regardless of socio-economic position, age, culture or religion.

-Abuse can be verbal or physical including sexual abuse.
-It can include isolating someone from family and friends, withholding money or family resources, emotional abuse and intimidation such as threats to harm you or others, damage to property, threats towards or actual harm of pets, and threats to commit suicide as a form of manipulation.
+Abuse can be verbal or physical, including sexual abuse.
+It can include isolating someone from family and friends, withholding money or family resources, emotional abuse and intimidation, such as threats to harm you or others, damage to property, threats toward or actual harm of pets, and threats to commit suicide as a form of manipulation.

 Violence during pregnancy is harmful to both the woman and her unborn baby.
 Research has shown that women reporting abuse during pregnancy had higher rates of intrauterine growth retardation, preterm labour and lower birth weight, as well as a higher risk of miscarriage.
 The baby can also be damaged by physical assault.

 Family violence has significant mental health impacts for women and is linked to antenatal depression, anxiety, and decreased attachment to the baby.
 It is also associated with lower rates of breastfeeding.

 What to do?